Overview

 Highlights of EC:

-EC runs as a service on independent & domain-joined Windows Server OS and communicates with Workspot Control on an outbound HTTPS (Port 443).
+EC runs as a service on a domain-joined Windows Server OS and communicates with Workspot Control on an outbound HTTPS (Port 443).

 Windows PowerShell 2.0 or above.